Your Story

 Where Faith Meets Fair Trade

-“One soy-latte decaf Irish cream coming right up.”
-It’s my second time into Come Together Trading and already barista/owner Terry Marshall remembers my order.
+One soy-latte decaf Irish cream coming right up.
+Its my second time into Come Together Trading and already barista/owner Terry Marshall remembers my order.
 Easing into a comfortable chair, I sip coffee from the Ecotainer compostable cup and soak in my surroundings.
 Students cluster at one table; writers use free Wi-Fi at another.
-Piles of hand-woven beads and baskets and racks of colorful apparel line the shelves.
-It’s like some place out of Boulder, Colorado–not Canton, Texas.
-The location isn’t the … Continue reading
+Piles of… Continue reading Where Faith Meets Fair Trade

 From the Third World to the Corporate Office